P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 Controller classes have the attribute `[ApiController]` which tells the framework that this class is a controller and it should be treated as such. and the `[Route]` attribute that tells the framework that this class should be mapped to the route specified in the attribute as mentioned earlier .
 > How to write the route pattern is out of the scope of this cheatsheet.

-The function inside the controller class are called actions and they might also have a `[Route]`, they are the functions that will be called when a request comes to the route that the controller is mapped to.
+The functions inside the controller class are called actions and they might also have a `[Route]`, they are the functions that will be called when a request comes to the route that the controller is mapped to.

 ## HTTP Request Pipeline